Muindi6602/Muindi6602/README.md

-# Victor John
+# Joseph Muindi

-**Full-Stack Web Developer | Security-Driven Coder | Tech Enthusiast**
+**Full-Stack Web Developer | Financial Analyst | Accountant**

 Welcome!
-I'm Victor John, a passionate full-stack developer who thrives on building modern, secure, and scalable web applications.
+I'm Joseph Muindi, a passionate full-stack developer who thrives on building modern, secure, and scalable web applications.
 I enjoy working across the stack, but my true strength lies in backend development—especially using the PHP-Laravel & Nodejs alongside frameworks and patterns that promote maintainability and security.

 ---